|Nutritional Guidelines (per serving)|

-Pear chutney is tangy and sweet and pairs beautifully with cheese, as well as spicy foods including (but not limited to) East Indian-style dishes.
+This pear chutney is tangy and sweet and pairs beautifully with cheese, as well as spicy foods including (but not limited to) East Indian-style dishes.
 You can even turn it into an unusual spread for bagels or toast—puree a spoonful of pear chutney in a food processor with room temperature cream cheese and a dash of milk.

 - 3 pounds pears (peeled, cored, and chopped)